Categories > Books > Harry Potter > A Horcrux’s Fate

 Harry.

 He thought it was Mrs Weasley again.
 But it could have been anyone.
-The voice was muffled and faint, as if coming from the far end of a corridor.
+The voice was muffled, as if it was coming from the far end of a corridor.

 His body felt drained and weak, like something important inside him had gone missing.

 It hadn’t really gone.
-Whatever had done this to him had only pulled back.
-It was still there inside him, just under the surface.
+Whatever had done this to him had only pulled away.
+It remained within him, barely hidden.

 A rustle beside him.

 Harry blinked.
-Just for a second, his eyes focused.
+Just for a second, his gaze focused.

 He saw Ginny’s face.